graphhopper/directions-api/routing.md

 #### Flexible

-Unlock certain flexible features via `ch.disable=true`
+Unlock certain flexible features via `ch.disable=true` and prefer where possible `algorithm=astarbi` for faster response times.

 <!-- edge_traversal   |`false`     | Use `true` if you want to consider turn restrictions for bike and motor vehicles.
 Keep in mind that the response time is roughly 2 times slower. -->